 - blog posts

-This content will form the basis of your marketing automation strategy, so it’s important that you have enough of it before investing in the software.
+This content will form the basis of your marketing automation strategy, so you must have enough of it before investing in the software.

 4) You have time and resources to dedicate to a marketing automation platform

-While marketing automation can save you time in the long run, it doesn’t happen overnight.
+While marketing automation can save you time, it doesn't happen overnight in the long run.

 Do you have resources available for setting up the system and transferring your data?
 Does your team have the time to spend training on the software?